Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 1310A: extended + thin solid stick
 - 13113: took extended F20 and changed to b/w F20
 - 13121: was self-intersecting, made two halves
+- 13130: changed Sesh a bit, mainly made branches more pronounced
+- 13131: same
 - 13132: remade from scratch, was too thin
 - 13133: same
 - 13134: same